cdangeard/cdangeard/README.md

 ### Hello there

-I'm a curious and passionate Data engeneer for Business and Decision (Orange Business direction)
+I'm a curious and passionate Data engineer for Business and Decision (Orange Business direction)

 I have a Statistical background, with an emphasis on ML.